How to Get a Paycheck Protection or Coronavirus Business Loan

-You can contact FEMA, which examines the damage to your property and provides other forms of assistance for homeowners, renters, and businesses affected by disasters.
+For physical and economic losses from natural disasters (not available for those due to the coronavirus), you can contact FEMA, which examines the damage to your property and provides other forms of assistance for homeowners, renters, and businesses affected by disasters.

 How a Disaster Loan Fits Into Your Recovery Plan and Insurance Coverage

-You can visit the SBA's disaster assistance site, call the SBA at 1-800-659-2955 or (TTY) (800) 877-8339, or you can email your questions to email@example.com.
+For more information, visit the SBA's disaster assistance website, call the SBA at 1-800-659-2955 or 1-800-877-8339, or you can email your questions to email@example.com.

 116th Congress.
 "H.R.
 6074 - Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020."
 Title II Small Business Administration.
 Accessed March 16, 2020.